sayme/SimpleImageCropper/README.md

 $img = new SimpleImageCropper($_FILE['filename']['tmp_name']);
 ```

-When initializing the class you will have access to some of the images properties.
+When initializing the class you will have access to some of the image properties.

 Properties: